jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ### Pagination

-For the archive page of our blog, we will use [pagination](https://www.11ty.io/docs/pagination/) in Eleventy.
-Pagination simply specifies what `data` must be paginated (this can be any iterable), how many iems must be displayed per page with `size` and which `alias` must be used for the paginated data.
+For the archive page of our blog, we will use the [pagination](https://www.11ty.io/docs/pagination/) provided by Eleventy.
+Pagination specifies what `data` must be paginated (this can be any iterable), how many items must be displayed per page with `size` and which `alias` must be used for the paginated data.

 **./src/pages/blog.njk**
 ```njk